xfyun/argo-workflows/docs/executor_plugins.md

 ### Template Executor

-There is only one type of executor plugin, one that runs custom ("plugin") templates, e.g for non-pod tasks such as Tekton builds or Spark jobs.
+There is only one type of executor plugin, one that runs custom ("plugin") templates, e.g. for non-pod tasks such as Tekton builds or Spark jobs.

 ## A Simple Python Plugin